KeyserDSoze/Rystem.OpenAi/src/Rystem.OpenAi.Api/README.md

 ## Dependency Injection With Factory
 [📖 Back to summary](#documentation)\
 You may install more than one OpenAi integration, using name parameter in configuration.
-In the next example we have two different configurations, one with OpenAi and a default name and with AzureOpenAi and name "Azure"
+In the next example we have two different configurations, one with OpenAi and a default name and with Azure OpenAi and name "Azure"

     var apiKey = context.Configuration["OpenAi:ApiKey"];
     services